noaa-afsc/berchukseals-haulout/analysis/paper/reviewer_response.md

 > *Please use direct language you mean biologically important
 > functions?*

+The term 'life history function' is a commonly used, direct term.

+Here is a definition from Oxford:

+"The life history of an organism is its pattern of survival and reproduction, along with the traits that directly affect survival and the timing or amount of reproduction.
+Rates of survival and reproduction can be estimated across age classes, or across different stages in organisms with complex life cycles.
+Life history traits include growth rate; age and size at sexual maturity; the temporal pattern or schedule of reproduction; the number, size, and sex ratio of offspring; the distribution of intrinsic or extrinsic mortality rates (e.g., patterns of senescence); and patterns of dormancy and dispersal."

-The term 'life history function' is a commonly used, direct term that refers to biologically important functions.
-To ensure the reader is clearly aware of which behaviors/functions we are referring to we provide specific examples within the sentence.
+To ensure the reader is clearly aware of which life-history behaviors/functions we are referring to we provide specific examples within the sentence.

 > *What does "readiness" mean in the context of a marine mammal?*